 CONDITIONS OF PARTICIPATION

-- This event or series of events is affiliated to the CSA & SAMTB.
-With ultimate regulations enforced from the UCI.
+- This event is affiliated to the CSA & SAMTB.

-- Participants must be in good shape to participate in any of the events organised by ADVENDURANCE.
-Minimum age to enter to the race is 15 years for the Half- Marathon, 19 years for the Marathon.
+- Participants must be in good physical condition to participate in any of the events organised by ADVENDURANCE.
+Minimum age to enter as a solo rider is 19 years.

-- Age is determined 31st December in the year of the event.
+- Age is determined on 31 December in the year of the event.

-- Participants who decided not to continue the race must inform the organisers by contacting one of the names mentioned below.
+- Participants who wish to withdraw from the race must inform the organisers immediately.

-- Inform one of ADVENDURANCE personnel at one of the checkpoints.
+- Faces ADVENDURANCE personnel at any one of the checkpoints.

-- Call our emergency number on race documentation.
+- Call our emergency number on the race documentation.

 RULES AND SAFETY